LinuxForHealth/health-patterns/nifi-processors/nifi-health-patterns-bundle/README.md

 This bundle contains all custom processors created by/for the health-patterns project.
 Currently, this includes:

-ACDProcessor - This processor feeds the current flow file to the Annotator for Clinical Data (ACD) to add NLP annotations to the current FHIR resource.
+- **ACDProcessor** - This processor feeds the current flow file to the Annotator for Clinical Data (ACD) to add NLP annotations to the current FHIR resource.
-HL7ToFhirProcessor - This processor converts an HL7-formatted flow file to FHIR GenerateFHIRFromMimic - This processor reads all patients from a source Mimic database and produce one FHIR bundle per patient representing all known data for that patient.
+- **HL7ToFhirProcessor** - This processor converts an HL7-formatted flow file to FHIR
+- **GenerateFHIRFromMimic** - This processor reads all patients from a source Mimic database and produces one FHIR bundle per patient representing all known data for that patient.

 ## To build this artifact